jpalakkal/GifTasticAthlets/Readme.md

 # GifTasticAthlets - A web based Gif fetching App.

 ----
 A Web based Javascript/ HTML5 Gif fetching application that uses the GIPHY API to fetch users choice of GIFs.
-GIFs have an click to play/ stop feature when clicked.
+GIFs have a click to play/ stop feature when clicked.
 ----

 Enter an athlet's name into the search box.